frenz659/25days-javaScript-challenge/Day 1 - Weather App/README.md

 - **CSS:** Styling is implemented using an external CSS file (`style.css`) for enhanced visual appeal, layout, and icon integration.
 - **JavaScript:** The app logic, including API requests and data processing, is implemented in JavaScript for seamless interactivity.

-## Demo 📸

-Include screenshots or GIFs showcasing the app's interface and functionality.

 ## Contributing 🤝

 Contributions are welcome!
 Feel free to open issues or pull requests to improve the Weather App.

-## License 📄

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments 🙏